 Surface disinfection is a two-step process.
 The general policy is first to clean to remove gross contamination, then disinfecting to kill the germs.
-Sanitizing wipes or a bleachwater mixture (3 parts water: 1-part bleach) may be used for both cleaning and disinfecting.
+Sanitizing wipes or a bleach-water mixture (3 parts water: 1-part bleach) may be used for both cleaning and disinfecting.
 This protocol will be used on:

-- a.
-Table tops and chairs in therapy and evaluation rooms between each client. - b.
-The reception counter in the morning and after closing. - c.
-Headphones used with tape recorders, delayed auditory feedback machines, and portable audiometers will be disinfected between clients using a disinfectant towelette. - d.
-Any equipment routinely handled or manipulated by clients will be disinfected after each client. - e.
-Therapy materials (i.e., score sheets and picture cards) that are laminated or sealed will be disinfected after each client. - f.
-Objects used by clients (game pieces, toys, computer keyboards, pens, pencils, or microphones) will be disinfected after each client. - g.
+b.
+The reception counter in the morning and after closing.

+c.
+Headphones used with tape recorders, delayed auditory feedback machines, and portable audiometers will be disinfected between clients using a disinfectant towelette.

+d.
+Any equipment routinely handled or manipulated by clients will be disinfected after each client.

+e.
+Therapy materials (i.e., score sheets and picture cards) that are laminated or sealed will be disinfected after each client.

+f.
+Objects used by clients (game pieces, toys, computer keyboards, pens, pencils, or microphones) will be disinfected after each client.

+g.
 Toys or objects used by clients in the waiting room will be disinfected after each client.
-All waiting room toys will be disinfected each week on Friday before closing. - h.
+All waiting room toys will be disinfected each week on Friday before closing.

+h.
 Waiting room tables, chairs, and doorknobs will be disinfected in the morning and after closing.